dennisXZX/web-developer-notes/Angular.md

 #### Component lifecycle hooks

 - OnInit: perform component initialization or retrieve data from backend server
-- OnChanges: perform action after change to input properties
+- OnChanges: perform action after change to @input() properties
 - OnDestroy: perform cleanup

 To use lifecycle hook, we need to import and implement its interface.